ibm-cloud-architecture/refarch-kc/README.md

 #### Orders Microservice - concept

+#### Voyages Microservice:  Create new order and Assign to Voyage - user story
+As the person in Container Shipping company Kyles Containers reponsible for keeping track of shipment orders we have accepted and responding to customer order requests for new shipment orders, I need to be able to:
+* determine reliably whether there is free capacity on a particular scheduled voyage to accomodate an additional container
+* AND IF space is available on that voyage ...
+  * create a unique new orderID for the shipment this shipment can be accepted
+  * set up persistent information with the order which will help me ensure that shipment operations with Kyles Containers are porperly set up for it.
+This will include:
+   * the pick up location and port
+   * expected pickup date
+   * the delivery location and port
+   * the voyageID on which this container is now booked
+   * the shipID for that voyage
+ * associate this new orderID with the voyage
+ * decrement any free space count for that voyage

+Know that a specific voyage can accomodate an additional container for a specific order allows me to reponde positively to a customer request to place a new shipment order.

+Having an accurate free space count associated with each voyage will tell me when a voyage is fully booked and cannot accept any further orders.
+It will also warn me when a voyage is underbooked; using that information I can consider getting Kyles containers to market additional cpapcity or lower its prices.

+Having a list of all booked orders on a voyage will enable me to generate a manifest of all container expected or in transit on that voyage.
+This is likely to be required as part of the customes and export clearances and also for review and approval by ship operations to ensure that the cargo loading for this voyage is acceptable/safe.

+The attributes associated with new order are used to schedule and trigger, trucking operaions, customs operations, pickup and delivery confirmations  s

 #### Fleets/Ships Microservice - concept
 This service keeps track of each of the container ships available for transporting containers.
 Each ship has a unique shipID. the information about each ship is kept in a keystore keyed by shipID.